Ad4mWayn3/learning-repo/README.md

 ## Who actually came up with the name "macadamia"?

-Macadamia is for sure a fancy word, I quite like it.
+Macadamia is for sure a fancy word (tho not as fancy as palm) , I quite like it.

+## "Palm" should also get some attention

+And I think it's way cooler.